randuck-dev/go-dockercli/README.md

-# DockerCLI w/ custom HTTP Parser
+# Custom HTTP Parser

-A docker cli that attempts to be API compatible with the Docker API.
-Purely for learning purposes the HTTP parser is built from the bottom up and attempts to be HTTP/1.1 spec compliant.
+A custom HTTP Parser that attempts to be compliant with HTTP/1.1 as per [RFC 9110](https://datatracker.ietf.org/doc/html/rfc9110.html)

+This is built purely for educational purposes as to get a deeper understanding for how the HTTP protocol works underneath the hood.

+## TODO
+- Body parsing
+- Streaming
+- Error handling
+- Etc?